szczyglis-dev/py-gpt/docs/source/plugins.rst

 - ``Continuous listen`` *continuous_listen*

 Experimental: continuous listening - do not stop listening after a single input.
 Warning: This feature may lead to unexpected results and requires fine-tuning with the rest of the options!
-If disabled, listening must be started manually by enabling the ``Speak`` option. *Default:* `False`
+If disabled, listening must be started manually using the ``Microphone`` icon on the right side of the input field. *Default:* `False`

 - ``Wait for response`` *wait_response*